multiwavelength/gleam/README.md

 - A line catalog, in fits table format
 - (Optional) A sky absorption/emission catalog, in fits table format Details on the input files can be found further down.

+The outputs of **gleam** include:
+- A fits table with line measurements for each source
+- (Optional) Plots of the spectrum with overplotted line fits and upper limits.

 To run the **gleam** using the defaults, you can type:
 ```